12 Days of Holiday Cookies: Iced Gingerbread Stars

-If making gingerbread men is a time-honoured tradition in your family, it may be time to break it (if only slightly).
+If making traditional gingerbread men is a time-honoured holiday cookie ritual in your family, it may be time to break it (if only slightly).
 Here we’ve created a modern-twist by using a classic gingerbread cookie recipe to make these adorable star-shapes and then glazed them with royal icing.
 We’ve kept ours white (to look like shiny glistening stars), but feel free to tint yours any festive colour you like.
 Pile in a jar and tie with some festive twine for an impressive hostess gift.

 Makes 30 – 40 Cookies

 - 2 cups plus 2 tbsp all purpose flour, plus more for rolling